 Sometimes my current followers haven’t felt like a lot because I know people and follow accounts with hundreds of thousands of followers, or even in the millions.
 But I do often get asked how I’ve managed to get so many followers, so I thought I would share some ideas.

 I have also been very observant with Instagram trends over the past three years and have paid attention and taken an active role in building my following.
 It didn’t just happen, I made it happen.
 I’ve also been part of several Instagram campaigns with brands and business around the world and have learned a lot through those experiences.
-I’ve shared my experiences in talks and webinars, and also in Travel Blog Success.
+I’ve shared my experiences in talks and webinars, and also in Super Star Blogging.

 Of course, this is what’s worked for me and what matches my values and ethics.
 Other people feel differently, as is to be expected.